How Do Social Workers Really Do Eco Mapping In Social Work?

 When eco mapping in social work is combined with a genogram map, it can be even more informative because it also allows you to see the family connections alongside the others.

-We hope this article has been a great introduction for you to the world of ecomaps in social work.
+We hope this article about an example of an ecomap and eco maps social work templates has been a great introduction for you to the world of ecomaps in social work.
 If you have any questions or comments, please don’t hesitate to contact us.

 Don’t Miss: how to become a family support worker (Introduction to Social Work).